A sharp Lp Lq Fourier restriction theorem for a conical surface of finite type: Appendix

 \end{lemnr} The trivial case $I=J$, $a=b$ can of course be solved by $f=id$.
 In the general setting, we in some sense had to replace every $b_j$ by some $a_{f(j)}$, leaving the distances to other points (almost) unchanged.
-Condition (ii) can be read as a weakening of injectivity. \begin{bew}~\\ Without loss of generality, we may assume $b_m\leq a_n$. {\refstepcounter{equation} } $(\theequation)$ \\ To be more precise, if $b_m>a_n$ would hold, we would consider $\bar a_i=-a_{n-i}$ and $\bar b_j=-b_{m-j}$, which also fulfill the requirements of the lemma.
-Then
+Condition (ii) can be read as a weakening of injectivity. \begin{bew}~\\ Without loss of generality, we may assume